LisiWang/Python_for_DS_and_ML_Bootcamp/README.md

 # Python-for-Data-Science-and-Machine-Learning-Bootcamp
-Projects for the Udemy course Python for Data Science and Machine Learning Bootcamp (https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)\n
+- Projects for the Udemy course [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)<br>
-Numbers were changed to reflect section numbers
+- Numbers were changed to reflect section numbers